-Your oral health may not be a huge consideration right now in light of the global coronavirus pandemic, but that could change quickly once you develop a severe toothache with abscess.
+Your oral health may not be a huge consideration right now in light of the global coronavirus pandemic, but that could change quickly once you develop a severe toothache with an abscess.
 You will regret not taking care of your oral health.

-During these uncertain times, lockdowns and quarantines are easing, however this could once again change abruptly.
+During these uncertain times, lockdowns and quarantines are easing, however, this could once again change abruptly.
 A quarantine is always a possibility until a vaccine becomes available.
 So, control what you can – and this means taking control of your oral health.

 Generally speaking, it is important that you maintain the habit of brushing twice a day and flossing your teeth daily to prevent plaque and tartar from building up.
 This is particularly important these days when people are advised to stay at home and observe social distancing.